 While changing the overall survey frequency during a live round will not affect the current round, any changes to the question frequency will be effective immediately.
 Therefore, if you are looking to make changes to the question frequency, only do this when there is no live round.

-The below frequency combination will ensure that all standard driver and sub-driver questions (without the addition of any custom driver or sub-driver questions) will be asked over the course of three months:
+The below frequency combination will ensure that all standard driver and sub-driver questions (without the addition of any custom questions) will be asked over the course of three months:

 - Survey frequency: monthly